By: Susan Dugdale | Last modified: 08-21-2023

 *Science Reveals the Right Timing for Eye Contact: New scientific study defines 'normal' eye contact for the first time (2016)

 When does eye contact stop being good and start becoming uncomfortable or creepy?
-The study cited in the article above found 5 seconds was at the upper end of acceptable contact.
+The study cited in the article I linked to above found 5 seconds was at the upper end of acceptable contact.

 Depending on circumstances, anything more became intrusive, invasive and unwanted.
 It was staring, rather than looking.
 And, as my mother repeatedly told me when I was a child, staring is rude!